LeoPhilly/grpo-profiling-harness/design_doc.md

 ### Why is there no clipping mechanism?

-Note again that since we are using inner epoch ==1, there is no need for the importance sampling clipping mechanism since that is used when inner epochs > 1 (and off-policy) to keep the updates under a certain range.
+Note again that since we are using inner epoch ==1, there is no need for the importance sampling clipping mechanism , which is used when inner epochs > 1 (and off-policy) to keep the updates under a certain range.

 ### Why is there no KL penalty in your GRPO loss formula?

 Note that many of the current variations of GRPO (including Dr.GRPO and DAPO) both remove the reference model KL penalty and see better returns.
-Moreover, from a principle standpoint, as I was running it on GSM8K and only for a limited number of steps with profiling being the goal, the current policy drifting too far was not a concern.
+Moreover, from a principled standpoint, as I was running it on GSM8K and only for a limited number of steps with profiling being the goal, the current policy drifting too far was not a concern.
 Also, from a practical standpoint, I was running my A100 at > 80% memory, and storing the reference model would be limiting (especially since I was going to increase G and was already hitting OOM errors).

 ### How did you choose the reward formula?